danawoodman/starter/README.md

 ## Credits

-Built by [Dana Woodman][dana], founder of [BIG][big], a software/hardware incubation company.
+Built by [Dana Woodman][dana], founder of [BIG][big].

 Credit also goes to the authors of all the amazing tools used in this project.
-Without people like them, we'd still be in the darkages of technology.
+Without people like them, we'd still be in the dark ages of technology.

 ## License